 * You started a business venture or became self-employed.

-Are you marrying in 2017?
+Are you marrying in 2018?
 If so, why not review the beneficiaries of your workplace retirement plan account, your IRA, and other assets?
 In light of your marriage, you may want to make changes to the relevant beneficiary forms.
 The same goes for your insurance coverage.
-If you will have a new last name in 2017, you will need a new Social Security card.
+If you will have a new last name in 2018, you will need a new Social Security card.
 Additionally, the two of you, no doubt, have individual retirement saving and investment strategies.
-Will they need to be revised or adjusted with marriage?
+Will they need to be revised or adjusted once you are married?

 Are you coming home from active duty?
 If so, go ahead and check the status of your credit and the state of any tax and legal proceedings that might have been preempted by your orders.
 Make sure any employee health insurance is still there, and revoke any power of attorney you may have granted to another person.

 Consider the tax impact of any upcoming transactions.
-Are you planning to sell any real estate this year?
-Are you starting a business?
-Do you think you might exercise a stock option?
-Might any large commissions or bonuses come your way in 2017?
+Are you planning to sell (or buy) real estate next year?
+How about a business?
+Do you think you might exercise a stock option in the coming months?
+Might any large commissions or bonuses come your way in 2018?
 Do you anticipate selling an investment that is held outside of a tax-deferred account?
-Any of these actions might significantly affect your 2017 taxes.
+Any of these actions might significantly impact your 2018 taxes.

-If you turned 70½ in 2016, you can postpone your initial RMD from an account until April 1, 2017.
-The downside of that is that you will have to take two RMDs this year, with both RMDs being taxable events – you will have to make your 2016 tax year RMD by April 1, 2017 and your 2017 tax year RMD by December 31, 2017.
+If you turned 70½ in 2017, you can postpone your initial RMD from an account until April 1, 2018.
+The downside of this is that you will have to take two RMDs in 2018, with both RMDs being taxable events – you will have to make your 2017 tax year RMD by April 1, 2018 and your 2018 tax year RMD by December 31, 2018.

-Lastly, should you make 13 mortgage payments this year?
-If your house is underwater, this makes no sense – and you could argue that those dollars might be better off invested or put in your emergency fund.
-Those factors aside, however, there may be some merit to making a January 2018 mortgage payment in December 2017.
+Lastly, should you make 13 mortgage payments in 2018?
+If your house is underwater, this makes no sense, and you could argue that those dollars might be better off invested or put in your emergency fund.
+Those factors aside, however, there may be some merit to making a January 2019 mortgage payment in December 2018.
 If you have a fixed-rate loan, a lump-sum payment can reduce the principal and the total interest paid on it by that much more.